-Formal lesson observations of teachers in this school will only be carried out by the Head teacher.
+Formal lesson observations of teachers in this school will be carried out by the Head teacher and/or subject leads.
 Teaching assistants may observe other teaching assistants in the context of a professional dialogue between colleagues.

 Lesson observation purpose

 Lesson observation can be used for these purposes: